zenosu/gitbattle/README.md

  We are using **[NightWatch.js](http://nightwatchjs.org/)** for e2e or integration tests.

  Nightwatch works with the Selenium standalone server.
-Therefore Slenium needs to be [installed](https://selenium-release.storage.googleapis.com/index.html) first.
+Therefore Selenium needs to be [installed](https://selenium-release.storage.googleapis.com/index.html) first.

 ####installation